portalsoup/ktor-react-starter/README.md

 # Gradle Modules
 The project consists of 5 modules that each contain a different app layer.

-## data
-The data module contains all the definitions for the postgres database.
-This includes table definitions, entities and DAOs.
-Database operations should be defined here, but should not create or handle any sql transactions.

-## common
-The common module contains data classes and other common definitions to be shared between all other kotlin modules.
-Business logic generally should not go here.
-Common should not depend on any other module.

 ## core
 The core module contains core business logic and acts as the intermediary layer